Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 [root@bootstrap /]# mount /dev/sda2 /mnt

-[root@bootstrap /]# genfstab -U /mnt >> /etc/fstab
+[root@bootstrap /]# genfstab -U /mnt >> /mnt/etc/fstab

 Now we can install Arch Linux via pacstrap.
-We will use this opportunity to install openssh as we will need it to connect to our server later.
+We will use this opportunity to install OpenSSH, as we will need it to connect to our server later.
 This may take some time depending on the speed of your internet connection and disks.

 [root@bootstrap /]# pacstrap -G -M /mnt base grub linux linux-firmware openssh